Timmy Simons: Coaching career

 On 1 July 2018, Club Brugge confirmed that Simons had been hired as assistant manager to Ivan Leko.
 In June 2019 Brugge confirmed, that Simons would continue at the club as head coach for the U16s.

-On 19 April 2019 it was confirmed, that Simons had ben hired as assistant coach for Zulte Waregem under manager Francky Dury from the upcoming season.
-On 17 December 2021, Dury was fired and Simons, together with Davy De fauw, was named managers for the rest of the season.
+On 19 April 2019 it was confirmed, that Simons had been hired as assistant coach for Zulte Waregem under manager Francky Dury from the upcoming season.
+On 17 December 2021, Dury was fired and Simons, assisted by former teammate Davy De fauw, was named manager for the rest of the season.

+In February 2023, Simons was appointed manager of Challenger Pro League side Dender EH.
+At the end of the season, Simons signed a new two-year contract with the club.
+He won promotion with Dender in the 2023–24 season which saw the club's return to the Belgian Pro League for the first time since 2009.
+After clinching that historic promotion, Simons left Dender to take the role of manager at Westerlo on 23 May 2024.